seanj06/Burgers-R-Us-P5/README.md

 ## **Overview**

 Burgers R-Us is a local takeaway e-commerce site that specialises in Burgers and Fries.
 Users are able to add Products to the cart and checkout securely via stripe whether they are signed in or not.
 If users sign up for an account they unlock more features such as saving default delivery info, being able to contact the site with any issues or queries and writing and liking reviews.

-Other features of the site include users being able to searh for products via a search bar, a product filter search by category, sub category and being able to sort products by a wide range of different filters.
+Other features of the site include users being able to search for products via a search bar, a product filter search by category, subcategory and being able to sort products by a wide range of different filters.

 Developed by Sean Johnston for code institute Project Portfolio project 5.